Full Article

 - Factor in your deployment model -- cloud eliminates IT and hardware costs; on-premise adds them

-- Model at your current size AND your 3-5 year growth target -- per-provider pricing compounds rapidly
+- Model at your current size AND your 3-5 year growth target -- per-provider pricing compounds as you scale

-- Include opportunity cost -- how much production will you lose during the transition?
+- Include the productivity adjustment -- how much production will be deferred during the transition?

 - Compare 5-year totals, not monthly fees

-The practice that spends an extra two hours doing this analysis will save tens of thousands of dollars over the life of their software.
-The math is not complicated.
-The vendors just prefer you do not do it.
+The practice that invests an extra two hours in this analysis will save tens of thousands of dollars over the life of their software.
+The math is straightforward, and most vendors are happy to provide detailed quotes when asked.

 Want help calculating your practice's true TCO?
 Our software comparison tool includes total cost modeling for every major dental PMS platform.